thoughtis/cata-blocks/README.md

 # Cata Blocks
-Custom blocks, patterns and formats for the WordPress Block Editor for use with the Cata theme.
+Block Editor components for use with the Cata theme.